Explainer: Why are Iraq's Kirkuk oilfields so important?

 On paper, Baghdad.
 But if Iraq decides to use the Kurdish pipeline to export oil, it needs to negotiate.

 The Kurds will likely seek a greater share of Iraqi state oil revenue in return.
-Baghdad might also have to contend with Russia’s Rosneft, which bought the Kurdish section of the pipeline last year.
+Baghdad might also have to contend with Russia’s Rosneft (ROSN.MM), which bought the Kurdish section of the pipeline last year.

 As soon as Baghdad and the Kurds reach an agreement - hence U.S. pressure to do so.
 If no deal is reached, Iraq will have to build the new pipeline, which could take around two years.